Are you looking to display RSS feeds from other websites on your WordPress blog?

 For this tutorial, we’ll add WPBeginner’s RSS feed, which is located at

 https://wpbeginner.com/feed/.
 We’ll also add a title using a heading block.

-Here’s how the RSS widget looks on our test WordPress blog.
+Here’s how the RSS widget looks on our test WordPress website.

 Note that the default RSS widget comes with very basic features.
 For example, it doesn’t let you add thumbnails, social buttons, or other customizations.
 If you’d like to add those extra features, then it’s better to use a plugin.

 It lets you display RSS feeds on your blog, and by purchasing premium add-ons, you can turn your website into a content aggregator without any coding.

 First, you need to install and activate the free WP RSS Aggregator plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.